 Change the way you do laundry: Wait until you have a full load of clothes to run your washing machine.
 Avoid using high temperatures when clothes aren’t very dirty, as very hot temperatures use up more energy.
 Whenever possible, line dry your clothing fully or wring them out before putting them in the dryer to cut down on drying time.

 Of course, there are greater steps you can take to save energy in your home, such as installing a tankless water heater, air sealing your home or installing low flow showerheads and toilets.
 For these energy saving changes, turn to the professionals at A.B.
 May.
 Our licensed technicians are here to help with all of your HVAC, electrical and plumbing needs.
-To schedule service or to learn more, visit our website or give us a call at 913-370-4898 today!
+To schedule service or to learn more, give us a call at 913-370-4898 today!